Pycord-Development/pycord-next/examples-temp/README.md

 # Why examples-temp?
-This is only a tempoary spot for examples, these examples are mostly made to test things like ratelimit handling and other stuff.
+This is only a temporary spot for examples, these examples are mostly made to test things like ratelimit handling and other stuff.